credo-ai/credoai_lens/docs/index.rst

 of AI systems, with a focus on responsible AI assessment.
 It also streamlines integration with the Credo AI Governance App.

-Check out the `quickstart tutorial <https://credoai-lens.readthedocs.io/en/latest/notebooks/quickstart.html>`_ to get started.
+Check out the :ref:`quickstart tutorial <quickstart>` to get started.

-If you are connecting to the Credo AI Governance App, see the `governance integration tutorial <https://credoai-lens.readthedocs.io/en/latest/notebooks/governance_integration.html>`_.
+If you are connecting to the Credo AI Governance App, see the :ref:`governance integration tutorial <Connecting with the Credo AI Governance App>`.

+.. contents:: Table of Contents
+   :depth: 1
+   :local:
+   :backlinks: none

 Overview
 --------